fousa/troops/README.md

 Simply install the gem:

-    gem install troop
+    gem install troops

 ### Configuration files

 There are 2 kind of configuration files, there needs to be a global file & file defined for each project.
-The files are always named `.troop` and resides in your home folder (for the global file) or in your project folder (for the project dependent file).
+The files are always named `.troops` and resides in your home folder (for the global file) or in your project folder (for the project dependent file).

 ### Global file

-This `.troop`-file only needs to contain your API Token from TestFlight.
+This `.troops`-file only needs to contain your API Token from TestFlight.
 You can find this token on the 'Your Account' page.
 Here is how the file needs to be formatted:

     api_token: "thisismymegaawesometoken"

 ### Project file

-The project's '.troop' file contains the Team Token from your TestFlight Team. and some environmental properties that you can change.
+The project's '.troops' file contains the Team Token from your TestFlight Team. and some environmental properties that you can change.
 The Team Token can be found on the Team Info page.

 Next to the token there are some other setting that you can define such as the environment you wish to deploy to (ex.
 Ad Hoc, Release...), or you can specify the target.